 It’s certainly important to ask any installer about the system design and the location they’re proposing to put the solar panels.
 If you’re in the Northern Hemisphere, a solar array facing directly south will produce more electricity than one facing west, east, or north because it will receive more hours of sunlight.

-Rooftops are a common choice to locate your solar panels, but they’re certainly not the only one.
-If you have a lot of land available with plenty of sunshine, then you might consider installing a ground mount instead.
-Ground mounted arrays are faced and tilted optimally for maximum production, rather than being constrained by the dimensions of a roof, so they can actually produce more electricity over time.
+Rooftops are a common choice to install your solar panels, but they’re certainly not the only one.
+If you have a lot of land available with plenty of sunshine, then you might consider installing a ground-mounted system instead.
+Ground-mounted arrays aren’t constrained by the dimensions of a roof, so you’re able to face and tilt the panels optimally for maximum production and produce more electricity over time.

 In addition to rooftops, solar arrays are sometimes located on other structures like carports and gazebos.
-These types of installation aren’t as common, so you might have to ask around to find an installer in your market that can design and install this type of system.
+These installations aren’t as common, so you might have to ask around to find an installer in your market that can design and install this type of system.
 There also may be some higher costs associated with a stand-alone structure because of the additional components required for the installation.

 How many panels do you need in your array?

-The number of solar panels you need depends on the size of your electricity bill (among a number of factors).
-Your savings will be the greatest if you try to cover as close to 100 percent of your electricity usage as possible.
-This may mean that you have to install a few more panels than your next door neighbor if you have different energy needs for your home.
+A typical home needs between 17 and 21 solar panels to cover all of its electricity needs; however the exact number depends on the size of your electricity bill (among a number of other factors).
+Your savings will be the greatest if you try to cover as close to 100 percent of your electricity usage as possible – this may mean that you have to install a few more or higher wattage panels than your next-door neighbor if you have different energy needs for your home.

-The number of panels you need to cover your electricity usage also depends on the location of the panels, both in regards to your geographic location and the design itself.
-As far as geography goes, one solar panel in California is going to produce more electricity than a solar panel in New York, all other things being equal, because California gets more sunshine over the course of a year.
+The number of panels you need also depends on the location of the panels, both in regards to your geographic location and the design itself.
+As far as geography goes, the same solar panel in California will produce more electricity than in New York because California gets more sunshine over the course of a year.
 Installers take your geography into account when estimating the production of your solar panel system and will propose a design accordingly.

-The physical location of the array and the direction it faces is also an important factor.
-If your roof faces east/west, you’ll need to install more panels to reach the same amount of production that you would need if your roof was facing due south.
+The physical location of your array and the direction it faces is also an important factor: if your roof faces east/west, you’ll need to install more panels to reach the same amount of production as a south-facing system.

 Can you install more than one solar array?

-Can you add on to your solar array down the line?
+Can you add capacity to your solar array in the future?

-First, if you have limited space, you may want to consider paying a little more for high-efficiency equipment when you install your first array.
+First, if you have limited space, you should consider paying more for high-efficiency and high power output equipment – like panels from SunPower, Panasonic, or REC – when you install your first array.
 This maximizes your overall electricity production while saving space for new panels in the future.

-Lastly, if you are certain that your electricity use will increase soon, you may want to consider oversizing your system initially to avoid an add-on project in the future.
+Finally, if you’re certain that your electricity use will increase soon, you may want to consider oversizing your system initially to avoid an add-on project in the future.
 By doing so, you’ll save on costs for labor and permitting.
-You’ll also be able to take maximum advantage of incentives available now that may not be down the line, such as the 30% federal tax credit for solar that’s set to expire after 2022 for residential systems.
+You’ll also be able to take maximum advantage of incentives available now that may not be down the line, such as the 30 percent federal tax credit for solar that’s set to drop to 26 percent in 2032.

 At EnergySage, we always recommend comparing your options.
-Sign up on the EnergySage Solar Marketplace to get quotes from multiple pre-screened and vetted installers.
-If you have any strong preferences about your solar panel system, simply note it in the account so installers can tailor their offering to your desire.
+Sign up on the EnergySage Marketplace to receive quotes from multiple pre-vetted installers so you can start generating renewable energy with your own solar array.
+If you have any strong preferences about your solar panel system, simply make a note in your account so installers can tailor their quotes to your needs.
 If you’d like to start out your solar research with an estimate of costs and savings, try our Solar Calculator.